+VISITING THE CEMETERY

+Introduction

-VISITING THE CEMETARY Introduction When visiting the cemetery it is customary to recite one of the psalms included in this section and to offer a personal memorial prayer.
+When visiting the cemetery it is customary to recite one of the psalms included in this section and to offer a personal memorial prayer.
 When dedicating a monument, the "unveiling" takes place before the memorial prayer.
 If a minyan is present, the mourner's Kaddish is added.
-For information about our cemeteries, click here.

-DEDICATION OF MONUMENT
+Dedication of Monument

 A Time for Everything

 There is a time for everything,

-A time for all things under heaven:
+- A time for all things under heaven:

-A time to be born and a time to die,
+- A time to be born and a time to die,

-A time to plant and a time to uproot,
+- A time to plant and a time to uproot,

-A time to slay and a time to heal,
+- A time to slay and a time to heal,

-A time to tear down and a time to build,
+- A time to tear down and a time to build,

-A time to weep and a time to laugh,
+- A time to weep and a time to laugh,

-A time to wail and a time to dance,
+- A time to wail and a time to dance,

-A time to scatter and a time to gather,
+- A time to scatter and a time to gather,

-A time to embrace and a time to shun embraces,
+- A time to embrace and a time to shun embraces,

-A time to seek and a time to lose,
+- A time to seek and a time to lose,

-A time to keep and a time to discard,
+- A time to keep and a time to discard,

-A time to tear and a time to sew,
+- A time to tear and a time to sew,

-A time for silence and a time for speech,
+- A time for silence and a time for speech,

-A time for love and a time for hate,
+- A time for love and a time for hate,

-A time for war and a time for peace.
+- A time for war and a time for peace.